Hamiltonian Truncation with Larger Dimensions: Comparison Between UV Regulators

 \section{Comparison Between UV Regulators}

 Next we analyse the UV divergences arising in perturbation theory.
-We do so by comparing two regulators: a local position space regulator, and a Hamiltonian Truncation cutoff $\D$ that truncates the Hilbert space on the cylinder to states satisfying $\Delta_i \leq \D$.
-As an example, we could regulate the integrals \reef{c2}--\reef{pert3} locally by cutting them off in position space so that regions of the integration domain where the separation between any pair of fields is less than a minimum cutoff distance $\delta$ are removed.
-Importantly, we find that in some instances, a finite result for a perturbation theory coefficient is found using local regularisation, but not when using Hamiltonian Truncation.
+We do so by comparing two regulators: a local regulator, and a Hamiltonian Truncation cutoff $\D$ that truncates the Hilbert space on the cylinder to states satisfying $\Delta_i \leq \D$.